rclone/rclone/docs/content/dropbox.md

 Note that chunks are buffered in memory (one at a time) so rclone can deal with retries.
-Setting this larger will increase the speed slightly (at most 10% for 128MB in tests) at the cost of using more memory.
+Setting this larger will increase the speed slightly (at most 10% for 128 MiB in tests) at the cost of using more memory.
 It can be set smaller if you are tight on memory.

 - Config:      chunk_size